 Despite the risks, people continue to take speedballs because of the intense high they produce.
 If you are considering taking a speedball, be aware of the dangers and seek help from addiction professionals if you become addicted.

 Are speedballs dangerous?
-As already discussed, the answer if clearly “yes.”
-Both cocaine and heroin are powerful chemicals.
+As already discussed, the answer is clearly “yes.”
+Both cocaine and heroin are potent chemicals.
 They each have opposite effects on your nervous system.
 Speedballs have a significant overdose and health risk because of how each drug affects your body and how long they last.

 In addition to physical symptoms from cocaine and heroin misuse, you can experience addiction, which affects your mental, physical, and spiritual health.
-Addiction doesn’t just impact your life, it impacts everyone around you.
-Using two of the most addictive and strongest drugs together in a speedball carries an immediate overdose risk and also potential delayed effects.
+Addiction doesn’t just impact your life.
+It impacts everyone around you.
+Using two of the most addictive and potent drugs together in a speedball carries an immediate overdose risk and potential delayed effects.
 Cocaine use can lead to heart irregularities and heart attacks after you use the drug.
 If you use alcohol and do speedballs, you’re adding more risk of heart problems.

-If you know all the facts about speedballs and think you’re able to control your use of cocaine and heroin, both cocaine and heroin have high addiction potential.
+If you know all the facts about speedballs and think you can control your use of cocaine and heroin, remember that cocaine and heroin have high addiction potential.
 The drugs work directly in your brain and central nervous system.
 They directly cause long-term changes in your brain.
-These changes cause some addiction symptoms, and they can also cause co-occurring mental health disorders, like anxiety and depression.
+These changes cause some addiction symptoms, and they can also cause co-occurring mental health disorders like anxiety and depression.

-- Medication-assisted treatment (MAT): This type of treatment uses medications, such as buprenorphine or methadone, to help manage cravings and withdrawal symptoms.
+- Medication-assisted treatment (MAT) – This type of treatment uses medications, like buprenorphine or methadone, to help manage cravings and withdrawal symptoms.

-- Men’s and women’s residential rehab: These treatments can help you to understand the root causes of your addiction and develop healthy coping mechanisms.
+- Men’s and women’s residential rehab – These treatments can help you understand your addiction’s root causes and develop healthy coping mechanisms.

-- Partial hospitalization (PHP): PHP is a type of intensive outpatient treatment that helps people who are addicted to heroin or cocaine to stay sober and live in the community.
+- Partial hospitalization (PHP) – PHP is a type of intensive outpatient treatment that helps people addicted to heroin or cocaine stay sober and live in the community.

-- Intensive outpatient programs (IOP): IOP is another form of outpatient treatment that provides structure and support for people who are addicted to heroin or cocaine.
+- Intensive outpatient programs (IOP) – IOP is another form of outpatient treatment that provides structure and support for people struggling with heroin or cocaine addiction.